Yu the Great: Legacy

 Yu was long regarded as an ideal ruler and kind of philosopher king by the ancient Chinese.
 Beichuan, Wenchuan, and Dujiangyan in Sichuan have all made claims to be his birthplace.

+He was also perceived as a deity or involved in ritual ceremonies to other deities.
+During the Zhou dynasty, it was common to perform the ritual of "Steps of Yu" before going on a journey or exiting a gate.
+Yu was also considered the "First Farmer" in some communities, such as Bin.
+Girls performed an annual sacrifice, where meat and ale were set out in front of a silo and the Steps of Yu were performed three times.
+According to Rong Cheng Shi (容成氏), Yu was responsible for creating the cardinal flags used during the "Great Pay Back" sacrifices to Shangdi.
+The same flags are mentioned in Shang Shu as being used to celebrate Yu's achievements.

 Owing to his involvement in China's mythical Great Flood, Yu also came to be regarded as a water deity in Taoism and Chinese folk religion.
 He is the head of the "Five Kings of the Water Immortals" honored in shrines in Mazu temples as protectors of ships in transit.

 His personal name is written identically to a Chinese surname, a simplification of the minor polity of Yu (鄅國) in present-day Shandong.
 Its people carried this lineage name forward after Yu was conquered by the state of Lu during the Spring and Autumn period.